AstarVienna/ScopeSim/docs/source/design/Scope_Overview.rst

 .. figure:: Scope_ELT_Instrument_Overview.PNG
     :width: 600

-    The parameter space covered by the ELT instruments
+    The parameter space covered by the ELT instruments.
+The instruments in green are those that drive the design of SimCADO.
+However given that these green cases cover 2 of the 3 wavelength regions and 3 or 4 types of instument, it should be reasonably easy to extent to the software to covering all 12 categories.

 Characteristics of Instruments at the ELT
 -----------------------------------------